Rock-The-CasBAH/AG-AISOFTDEV/WARP.md

 ### Working with AI Providers

-When adding new AI provider integrations, follow the established pattern in `utils.py`:
+When adding new AI provider integrations, follow the established pattern in `utils/`:

-1. Add model configuration to `RECOMMENDED_MODELS` with capability flags
+1. Add model configuration to `RECOMMENDED_MODELS` in `utils/models.py` with capability flags
+2. Create a new provider file in `utils/providers/`
-2. Implement provider-specific client setup in `setup_llm_client()`
+3. Implement provider-specific client setup in `setup_llm_client()` in `utils/llm.py`
-3. Add provider handling to relevant completion functions
+4. Add provider handling to relevant completion functions
-4. Update model filtering in `recommended_models_table()`
+5. Update model filtering in `recommended_models_table()`

 ### Testing Considerations